GProSoftware828/JSEmailApp/README.md

 ### **General-**

 The application sits on top of Google+ to allow users to create an account by signing in with their Google profile.
 The user is tracked using (res, req) route handlers that I hardcoded into the app as part of Passport.
-That is the general theme of this application, we harcode all the paths for the data transfer among the different uses of Mongo in a myraid of restful endpoints, but then Passport also adds a state to the application for authorization.
+That is the general theme of this application, I hardcode all the paths for the data transfer among the different uses of Mongo in a myraid of restful endpoints, but then Passport also adds a state to the application for authorization.
 Since Mongo only has up to 4 mB of storage per database, I would have engineered around the limitations on the email databases for the analytics and survey size limits with route handler code, but I stopped building when mLab didn't respond to me.

 ### **Example-**